 I became a member of the speech pathology team at the NEMLDC in 2019 having worked briefly in private practice.
 I have a particular interest in early literacy development, as it’s an exciting and critical time of learning!
 I currently support the Pre-primary staff and students at our West Morley and North Balga campuses and love to see the students’ skills and confidence grow during their time here.
 I am passionate about supporting children with Developmental Language Disorder to realise their potential and preparing families to support their children beyond the LDC.

 I joined the Speech Pathology Team at NEMLDC in 2015 after having my final year clinical placement as a university student at the school.
-I am passionate about working with children, teachers and their families to make the most of their time at the LDC, and improve communication and develop happy and successful learners.
+I am passionate about working with children, teachers and their families to make the most of their time at the LDC, and improve communication to develop happy and successful learners.
 I currently work with all Year 2 teachers and students where I get the privilege of seeing our children flourish with their speaking, reading and writing skills before re-entering mainstream.
-I have a special interest in understanding and improving speech sound difficulties and grammar difficulties in children with Developmental Language Disorder.
-I am also currently completing my PhD in the area of grammar therapy.
+Since 2021, I have overseen the final year clinical placement of Curtin University student speech pathologists.
+I have a special interest in understanding and improving speech sound difficulties and grammar difficulties in children with Developmental Language Disorder, and I have completed a PhD in the area of grammar therapy.

 I have worked at the NEMLDC since 2014.
 I am passionate about supporting student who have Developmental Language Disorder, and have a special interest in service equity and access.
 I am also completing my PhD in speech pathology service access.
 Across my career at the NEMLDC I have worked with students, families, and educators in each year group.
 I see student wellbeing as a key component of supporting learning at the NEMLDC and beyond into mainstream schooling.
 I aim to work with students, and their families along with my NEMLDC colleagues to improve students’ functional communication skills.